grnet/ganetimgr/README.md

 Debian wheezy/Django 1.4 compatibility

 settings.py:
+ - If migrating from a squeeze installation pay attention to Django 1.4 changes as depicted in settings.py file, especially the introduction of the staticfiles django app
  - Set the FEED_URL to an RSS news feed if desired
  - Setup WebSockets VNCAuthProxy if desired
  - If WebSockets NoVNC is setup, set the WEBSOCK_VNC_ENABLED to True